sdivcom-dotcom/pinger/README.md

    Version programm

    TODO
-Add a multi-threaded ping feature, so that the utility can handle multiple requests simultaneously and speed up the monitoring process.

-Implement different ping methods (ICMP, TCP, HTTP, etc.) for more accurate monitoring.

     Add the ability to customize the interval between pings and response time, so that you can configure the utility for your specific needs.

     Add the ability to save ping results to a file or database so that you can analyze historical data on host availability.

     Add the ability to send notifications via email or messengers when host availability changes.

     Implement the ability to monitor not only hosts, but also network devices (such as routers).

     Add support for configuration files so that you can configure the utility without changing the source code.